webcompere/model-assert/README.md

   ```
   More specific typed versions - `isGreaterThanInt` or `isLessThanLong` also exist to avoid a test
   passing through accidental type coercion or overflow.

+### Boolean Context Conditions
+- `isTrue`/`isFalse` - requires the node to be boolean and have the correct value
+- `isBoolean`/`isNotBoolean` - asserts the type of the node

+### Array Context Conditions
+- `isArray`/`isNotArray` - asserts the type of the node

+### Object Context Conditions
+- `isObject`/`isNotObject` - asserts the type of the node
+- `containsKey`/`containsKeys`/`doesNotContainKey`/`doesNotContainKeys` - checks for the presence of a given set of keys in the object
+- `containsKeysExactly` - requires the given keys to be present in the exact order provided
+- `containsKeysExactlyInAnyOrder` - requires the given keys all to be present, regardless of order in the JSON

 ## Interoperability